Nemesis533/Local_LLHAMA/README.md

 	 The actions will be matched via reflection to a function named the same as the action, and then executed via the command_queue

 6. **Feedback and Output**
-   - A TTS engine provides spoken confirmation or failure.
+   - The piper-tts engine provides spoken confirmation or failure
    - Output and logs are also available through a simple web UI for basic monitoring.
+   - The langiuage is returned along with the reponse by the LLM

 7. **FSM Diagram**